philnguyen/soft-contract/README.md

 The quickest and most convenient way to test the artifact is to use the [online evaluator](http://scv.umiacs.umd.edu/) hosted at the University of Maryland, which provides a REPL for SCV Racket.
 All of the benchmarks and examples are available to try or you experiment with your own programs.

 No indentifying information is retained in the server logs, although we do record the programs entered into the REPL for use as verification benchmarks.

+We recommend using `Google Chrome`, even though the website is also usable in `Firefox` (with a different layout).

 ## Obtain the self-contained Virtualbox image